LindySez | Recipes

 Par boiled snap peas.

 In a pan of simmering salted water, blanch the snow and snap peas until bright green.
 Immediately place in an ice bath to stop the cooking process.
+Pat dry once cool.

 The ingredients for Soba Salad with Seared Tuna mis en place.

-Mise en Place.
+Mise en place.
 Have all of your vegetables sliced, julienned, blanched, and at the ready.

 TOP TIP: Can be made up to a day in advance to this point.
 Put a dash of oil over the soba noodles and toss.
-Cover the noodles and veggies separately and keep refrigerated until ready to sear the tuna.
+Cover the noodles and veggies separately and keep them refrigerated until ready to sear the tuna.

 Noodles and vegetables being tossed together in an Asian dressing.

-Mix the dressing ingredients together then toss with the soba noodles and vegetables.
+Mix the dressing ingredients together, then toss with the soba noodles and vegetables.

 Sesame crusted ahi tuna being seared in a hot skillet.